cfpb/capital-framework/src/cf-icons/usage.md

 .@{cf-icon-prefix}__flip-vertical   { .cf-icon__flip(1, -1, 2); }
 ```

-First parameter is for number of horizontal flips
+- First parameter is for number of horizontal flips.
-Second parameter is for number of vertical flips
+- Second parameter is for number of vertical flips
-Third parameter is for rotation
+- Third parameter is for rotation.

 ### Modified icons